 Leverage DevOps and CloudBees CI running on Kubernetes as the foundation for its business transformation

 Anticipated business value savings of $7K+ per developer per year; 704 days gained annually

-Jenkins master set-up times cut from about one week to minutes
+Jenkins controller set-up times cut from about one week to minutes

 Repetitive tasks automated